 The Barker Inlet Power Station represents the first utility-scale reciprocating engine power plant in Australia’s National Energy Market.

-Primero’s scope of work included the design of the site diesel, UREA, lube-oil storage tanks; and the construction of the earthworks, piling, civil, structural, mechanical, tanks, piping, electrical and instrumentation works.
+Primero’s scope of work included the design of the site diesel, UREA, lube-oil storage tanks, as well as the construction of the earthworks, piling, civil, structural, mechanical, tanks, piping, electrical and instrumentation works.
 Primero has provided design support as required and has committed to providing commissioning support.

 |Tonnes of Steel||1,470||M³ of Concrete||10,950|